Ube Industries (UBEOY) vs. Its Peers Critical Contrast

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 70.88%.
-Given Ube Industries’ rivals higher probable upside, analysts clearly believe Ube Industries has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 68.87%.
+Given Ube Industries’ peers higher possible upside, analysts clearly believe Ube Industries has less favorable growth aspects than its peers.

+This table compares Ube Industries and its peers’ net margins, return on equity and return on assets.

 Summary

-Ube Industries beats its rivals on 7 of the 12 factors compared.
+Ube Industries beats its peers on 7 of the 12 factors compared.

 Ube Industries Company Profile (Get Rating)